 - Ensure member accounts are verified to credit union records periodically

-To accomplish this, the Supervisory Committee arranges a comprehensive annual audit to ensure OnPoint’s financial statements meet all financial reporting objectives.
-The 2018 audit was performed by Moss Adams, LLP.
+To accomplish this, the Supervisory Committee arranges a comprehensive annual audit of OnPoint Community Credit Union’s financial statements.
+The 2019 audit was performed by Moss Adams, LLP.
 Moss Adams supports the Supervisory Committee, Board and staff with both their accounting expertise and their thorough understanding of the credit union industry.

-Upon completion of the 2018 audit, the Supervisory Committee reviewed the details of the audited financial statements and asked the auditors and staff questions.
+Upon completion of the 2019 audit, the Supervisory Committee reviewed the details of the audited financial statements and asked the auditors and staff questions.
 All questions were answered candidly and completely.
-You’ll find a summary of the financial results included in OnPoint’s 2018 Annual Report.
+You’ll find a summary of the financial results included in OnPoint’s 2019 Annual Report.